VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 > - ~$18 - Take Udemy course [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp) to learn data science techniques with python - 2 weeks
 > - free - Find a project at work to use Python and data science (I found an opportunity to use my coding to write an application that compared DNA sequences in Excel sheets for the lab I was working in) - 2 weeks
 > - ~$18 - Take the Udemy course [Python and Django Full Stack Web Developer Bootcamp](https://www.udemy.com/course/python-and-django-full-stack-web-developer-bootcamp/) to learn Python web development with the Django web framework. - 2 weeks
-> - free - Write a capstone project -- a stock trading and personal finance application.
+> - free - Write a capstone project—a stock trading and personal finance application.
 This project improves web development skills - 4 weeks
 > - ~$29 - [while taking Django Udemy course and writing 2nd capstone project] Read the book [*Python Testing with pytest: Simple, Rapid, Effective, and Scalable*](https://pragprog.com/titles/bopytest2/python-testing-with-pytest-second-edition/) by Brian Okken to learn how to do automated testing with Python and pytest - 4 weeks
 > - free - write another blog article, "How to write a Django web app" - 2 weeks
 > - free - Write portfolio web app in Django - Use the skills we learned with Django to write an awesome portfolio web app to show potential employers.
 Include in it our two capstone projects and maybe a couple of smaller projects we made while learning various programming skills. - 4 weeks